-With few exceptions, the blustery winds of October have stripped leaves from deciduous trees and shrubs here in the north central region of the country.
-The gaudy days of early autumn have faded and, for the most part, subdued shades of tan and brown now dominate the landscape.
+With few exceptions, the blustery winds of autumn have stripped leaves from deciduous trees and shrubs here in the north central region of the country.
+The gaudy days of early fall have faded and, depending on whether your garden was in the path of the snow storm, either bright white or subdued tans and browns now dominate the landscape.

 All of which showcases fruit.
 From blueberries to chokeberries, bayberries to winterberries, pretty berries are everywhere.

 But I don’t think they’re all berries.
 Apples aren’t and roses have hips.
 Wait!
 What’s a hip?

 Fruit facts.
 To get to the bottom of this “berry” business, we need to understand some basic botany.

 Plants reproduce by either spores or seeds.
 In Botany for Dummies, Dr. Renee Kratz writes, “Spores are nice but seeds are better.
 Seeds have protective coverings and food reserves, helping them to survive away from the parent plant.”

 Seed-producing plants are either gymnosperms that don’t produce flowers and fruits (such as ginkgo trees and cone-bearing evergreens), or angiosperms, which do produce flowers and fruit.